ciims/CiiMS/README.md

 * Low Memory Footprint
 * Themable
 * Social Integration (Social Signon, Social Sharing)
-* Extendable with custom modules/extensions
+* Extendable with custom modules, extensions, themes, and cards
 * Beautiful _and_ functional dashboard for managing your content and settings.
 * i18n files provided for translations
 * Easily install new themes and cards from [https://www.ciims.org](https://www.ciims.org) in a single click